Umbrella IT about Neural Networks and Text Detection App

 Text Detection also uses a third-party approach through a third-party open source Tesseract.
 This is a very well-known service.
 If you need to convert a text in a picture into a comprehensible text, then Tesseract is exactly what you need!
 It has many various APIs, suitable both for mobile apps and web.

 The second screenshot illustrates the result of Tesseract’s text detection in images.
 By and large, we can’t influence this anyhow, we just upload a frame from a camera buffer to Tesseract, and then it either recognizes the text on the image successfully or not.
 It is fair to say that recognition often fails, because the technology is imperfect, and the result depends on many factors – the quality of a source image, lighting, font and angle of shooting.

 The trick is that the Text Detection app is very simple and essentially consists of two functions; in fact, nothing more was ever planned.
-This is not an end product, it's just a demo, the main purpose of which is to demonstrate the options to recognize visual images, as well as to analyze what Apple has added to iOS 11 in terms of machine learning and neural networks for text detection.
+This is not an end-product, it's just a demo, the main purpose of which is to demonstrate the options for image and text detection and recognition, as well as to analyze what Apple has added to iOS 11 in terms of machine learning and neural networks for text detection.

 S: No, it won’t.
 It was a summer evening.
 One of our project managers said that the customer set the task to get an app that could recognize text and convert it into a readable form.

 The PM asked: “Is it possible to implement this?”
 I replied yes, it was.
 These are 2 different tasks, but if you combine them, you will get a solution.
 And I did it.
 Literally, it took me a couple of hours.
 I did and showed it.
 And he said: “Whoa, my goodness!
 How is it possible to make a text detection app!”
-Later, we showed it to our solution architect Kate and the customer.
+Later, we shown it to our solution architect Kate and the customer.
 Everybody checked it out and oohed.
 And, basically, that was that.
 The text detection can be improved using deep learning, but the app has never meant to be anything global.